hedgewithcryptohedgewithcrypto

 It’s important to understand that as Plus500 is a CFD broker, users are not buying any underlying asset.
 As such, it’s not possible to purchase crypto directly on the platform, just a contract relating to the price of an asset.

-list of supported crypto on Plus500list of supported crypto on Plus500
+list of supported crypto on Plus500

 How To Trade Crypto CFDs With Plus500